ryansgot/logging/README.md

-# Android-Logging
+# Logging Overview

-This repository contains the logging modules that we can leverage for logging within our applications.
+This repository contains the logging modules that you can leverage for logging within you applications.
 The values of the library are the following:
 * Do not prescribe the values, tags, messages, or otherwise that can be logged
 * Separate the destination of the log from the act of logging--allowing the consumer to determine the destination via plugins
 * Loggers should be pluggable--allowing different (and even platform-specific) behaviors